 - 8. Serve more than one CPA purpose (historic, housing, open space, recreation). - 9.
 Protect resources that would otherwise be threatened. - 10.
 Demonstrate a long-term, feasible strategy for ongoing maintenance of the CPA funded project. - 11.
-Leverage additional public and/or private funds (e.g. qualifies the project for additional grants from other sources), receives partial funding from other sources and/or voluntary contributions of goods or services or demonstrates that the proponent has unsuccessfully attempted to leverage additional funds and that CPA funds are the source of last resort.
+Leverage additional public and/or private funds (e.g. qualifies the project for additional grants from other sources), receives partial funding from other sources and/or voluntary contributions of goods or services or demonstrates that the proponent has unsuccessfully attempted to leverage additional funds and that CPA funds are the source of last resort. - 12.
+Preserve currently owned city or Salem Redevelopment Authority (SRA) assets or improve the utilization of currently owned city or SRA assets (i.e. cemeteries, parks, historic buildings, open space, recreation areas).

-- 12. Preserve currently owned city assets or improve the utilization of currently owned city assets (i.e. cemeteries, parks, historic buildings, open space, recreation areas). - 13.
-Produce an advantageous cost/benefit value (number of persons served, encourages economic development, enhances tax base). - 14.
-Projects that are regional (i.e. collaborative projects with other communities) - 15.
-Clean up contaminated lands. - 16.
-Visible to the public (visible to passersby, physically accessible to visitors). - 17.
-Utilize green concepts/components, sustainable initiatives and low energy. - 18.
-Projects outside of those typically funded through the city's general budget. - 19.
-Received written endorsement by other municipal boards or departments, as applicable. - 20.
-Received broad-based support from community members, especially project site abutters. - 21.
-Projects that are in gateways to the city, including Bridge Street Neck, Lafayette Street, Loring Avenue, Boston Street, Highland Avenue and North Street. - 22.
-Projects that are within the Point Neighborhood or those that benefit a currently underserved population.
+- 13. Capitally improve, preserve and/or restore the character of the Urban Renewal Area, while also providing a clear public benefit and/or a connection to the SRA (i.e. façade easement). - 14.
+Produce an advantageous cost/benefit value (number of persons benefitted per year, encourages economic development, enhances tax base). - 15.
+Projects that are regional (i.e. collaborative projects with other communities) - 16.
+Clean up contaminated lands. - 17.
+Visible to the public (visible to passersby, physically accessible to visitors). - 18.
+Utilize green concepts/components, sustainable initiatives and low energy. - 19.
+Projects outside of those typically funded through the city's general budget. - 20.
+Received written endorsement by other municipal boards or departments, as applicable. - 21.
+Received broad-based support from community members, especially project site abutters. - 22.
+Projects that are in gateways to the city, including Bridge Street Neck, Lafayette Street, Loring Avenue, Boston Street, Highland Avenue and North Street. - 23.
+Projects that are within the Point Neighborhood or those that benefit a currently underserved population. - 24.
+Projects that address the impacts of climate change and sea level rise; particularly assets that are currently threatened or vulnerable to these impacts.